rconfig/rconfig-v3/beta-readme.md

     mkdir rconfig/tmp
     chown -R apache /home/rconfig
 ```
-Open http://YourHostOrIpAddress/install/ and begin the installation process.
+Open https://YourHostOrIpAddress/install/ and begin the installation process.

 Upgrades will be identical to existing process.
 Except you cannot download the file from the rconfig.com until I post it, and will notify its exact URL on the private slack channel.

 You need to manually set your keys for password encryption in the config/config.inc.php file.
 If you do not set a key, the passwords for new devices will be saved in plan text in the DB

 #### Build Notes
-Please review 3.8updates.md in the root directory of rConfig3.8 beta...
+Please review 3.8updates.md in the root directory of rConfig3.8 beta or on the 3.8dev branch in github...
 I was using this as a running task list for the duration of the beta build.
 Any items prefixed with a dash '-' are completed items.
-I will now move over to the github issues board to log and track issues for the beta duration - slack, integration with github is in place and you should get notifications of
+I will now move over to the github issues board to log and track issues for the beta duration - slack integration with github is in place and you should get notifications of
-commits, issues etc...
+commits, issues etc... realtime!

 #### Testing